SharkChar0255/LethalCompanyModGuide/README.md

 # Quick guide on how to install mods for Lethal Company

 ## Before you get started
 Just note that, once you install mods, you MUST have the exact same mods as the people you're playing with to join their lobby.
-You will need to play the Vanilla version of Lethal Company if you want to play with someone not using mods
+If someone is not using mods, You will need to play the Vanilla version of Lethal Company.
+To do this:
 - if you used thunderstore to install mods, simply click the **Vanilla** button while launching from any profile
 - if you did it manually, you will have to remove your **plugins** folder and any mods you installed